Teaching traditional Ukrainian animal communication with Ellie. Visit my pet training page!

 The training of a food critic

 Hello, I'm Raisa Marika Stohyn, usually known as Raisa or Reisa Stone in North America.
-I live in Winnipeg, and love doing storytelling performances and book readings.
+I live in Victoria BC, and love giving storytelling performances and book readings.

 I ate pureed borshch as baby food and cut varenyky dough (perogies) with a drinking glass in toddlerhood.
 My narrator, Baba, is a composite of the personalities who fed me and told outrageous and heart wrenching stories of the Soviet, Nazi and immigrant experience.